 #02 - Forgiveness

-Kakeru pulls Suguru's hands into his own, counts the lines on the taller boy's palms as if he can read them and find the answer to what it is that Suguru did wrong, that he did wrong, that both of them had done wrong, and this is his own way of forgiving and asking for forgiveness simultaneously.
+Kakeru pulls Suguru's hands into his own, counts the lines on the taller boy's palms as if he can read them and find the answer to what it is that Suguru did wrong, what he had done wrong, what both of them had done wrong, and this is his own way of forgiving and asking for forgiveness simultaneously.

 #03 - Hurt

-"You make my heart hurt, both excruciatingly and delightfully," Kakeru admits, and his heart aches even more because Suguru's face is once again expressionless, a calm river on the surface even if the waters below were raging loudly like thunder.
+"You make my heart hurt, both excruciatingly and delightfully," Kakeru admits, and his heart aches even more because Suguru's face is once again expressionless, a calm river on the surface even if the waters below were raging as loud as thunder.

 #04 - Time

-I could stay with you forever and never realize the time, Suguru thinks, his cheek leaning against the palm of his hand as he stared at his younger brother who was sitting across from him, and that's all right, isn't it.
+I could stay with you forever and never realize the time, Suguru thinks, his cheek leaning against the palm of his hand as he stared at Kakeru who was sitting across from him, and that's all right, isn't it.